mosip/documentation/docs/user-guide.md

 ![](\_images/ctk-download-qa-report.png)

-* Partners need to check the downloaded QA Draft Report, which contains their details, project specifics, test cases, and the complete test run results.
-These results include the number of test cases executed, passed, and failed.
+* After downloading the report, partners can review the QA Draft Report.
+This report includes their details, project specifics, test cases, and a comprehensive summary of the test run results, including the number of test cases executed, passed, and failed.
 * This report also includes the biometric scores classification for each **SDK** and **SBI**.
-* Once the partner has reviewed the downloaded report, they can submit it for review by selecting the checkbox in the popup window.
-Afterward, they can click the Send For Review button to complete the submission.
+* After reviewing the downloaded report, the partner can submit it for review by checking the checkbox in the popup window.
+Following that, they can click the `Send For Review` button to finalize the submission.
-* After submitting the report, the `Quality Assessment Collection` cannot be re-executed for the project.
-Partners can download the submitted report by clicking on the download icon.
+* Once the report has been submitted, the ability to re-execute the `Quality Assessment Collection` for the project is no longer available.
+Partners can retrieve the submitted report by clicking on the download icon.

 ![](\_images/ctk-qa-report-submitted.png)